Are they real?

 How often do you acquire new specimens?

 Daily!
-Be sure to sign up for our newsletter so we can send you an email when new species are added to the site.
+CLICK HERE to sign up for our newsletter and we will send you an email when new specimens are added to the site.
 We will also let you know first when we have a sale or special event coming up.
-You’ll also get 10% off your first order with us!

 How long will you have the current selection in stock?

 It depends.
 We do sell out of some species occasionally before we have the opportunity to restock.
 If there is something you need that is no longer on the site feel free to contact us and we will let you know an estimate on when they will be available again.